Notice - Filing Requirement for Written Consent Pursuant to U.S.C., § 1033

 Telephone- (916) 492-3650

-If you need further assistance, please call CDI's Licensing Background Bureau at (916) 492-3650.
+If you need further assistance, please call CDI's Producer Licensing Background Section at (916) 492-3650.
 Please be sure to include your name, telephone number, license number (if applicable), and reference the 1033 Application filing requirement.